Zeroshi/CerbiSite/index.md

 - ✅ Only **CerbIQ** can forward metadata (not NPI by default) to **CerbiSense**, the shared AI insights engine

 Cerbi is about precision at the source. **You own the routing, we offer optional intelligence**.

+I'm also gathering **non-sensitive** data from these logs—no personal info like names or addresses, just general metadata—**only with user permission**.
+This lets us pool data to analyze and spot trends or common issues everyone can benefit from.

 ---